 The moonstone plant does not have serious pests and diseases but they can fall prey to aphids and mealybugs that like to suck and chew on healthy fleshy leaves.
 Common signs and symptoms of these pests are their presence on the leaves, stems, and soil and the shriveling of the leaves.

 Control these pests by spraying with insecticidal soap or manually removing them if there are only a few signs.
 When it comes to rotting of any part of the plant, it is often caused by too much moisture.
 Always monitor the amount of water the plant is receiving.
-When in doubt, give the plant 1-2 more days to dry before watering again.
+When in doubt, give the plant 1-2 more days to completely dry before watering again.

 Propagation and Maintenance

-The most common and successful way of propagating succulents, including moonstone plants is through leaf cuttings.
+The most common and successful way of propagating succulents, including moonstone succulents is through leaf cuttings.
 Simply twist some of the lower leaves and make sure that they do not tear.
 Lay them on top of a standard succulent or cacti potting mix in a tray and mist sparingly.
 Placed in a well-lit and well-ventilated location, new leaves and roots will appear in a span of 3-4 weeks.

 Place the plant in a better location, allow the stem to callus, and withdraw from watering.
 After several weeks, a new shoot growth should be observed.